klimekz/stat-countdown/README.md

 ### [statcountdown.com](https://www.statcountdown.com)

+** Note: this repository contains the boilerplate implemenation of this application.
+Please visit the hosted project to interact with this application among other projects.

 Vue.js trivia application demonstrating use of Emits to communicate between components.
 Utilizes a Python notebook to generate game data, and [Google Firebase](https://firebase.google.com) to store the current day's question set and statistics.

 Data Source: [NBA Stats from the last 71 Years